-Like a contusion or concussion, coup-coutrecoup doesn’t necessarily require surgery for treatment.
+Like a contusion or concussion, coup-contrecoup doesn’t necessarily require surgery for treatment.
 The brain needs rest and needs time to heal.
 However, making sure nothing else inside of the brain was damaged as a cause of the accident, seeking an MRI or a Neuropsychologist would be in your best interest.
-The problem occurs with coup-coutrecoup is that since it doesn’t require the victim to have hit their head, the patient may not know that they are suffering from a brain injury which can result in further damage to the brain if not properly treated and rest is not administered.
+The problem that occurs with coup-contrecoup is that since it doesn’t require the victim to have hit their head, the patient may not know that they are suffering from a brain injury which can result in further damage to the brain if not properly treated and rest is not administered.

-If you or someone you know have experienced a coup-coutrecoup or any other brain injury because of someone else’s negligence, contact Christensen & Hymas at (801) 506-0800 for a free confidential consultation about your case.
+If you or someone you know have experienced a coup-contrecoup or any other brain injury because of someone else’s negligence, contact Christensen & Hymas at (801) 506-0800 for a free confidential consultation about your case.
 You may be compensated for the pain endured from the injury.

 Learn your Rights.
 Get Answers.
 Free.